YT-Narin/RVC-Model-Game-Master-D1/README.md

 ## Todo
 1) Solve the problem with Google Colab
-2) Release a model that uses 500 Epochs
+2) Release a model that uses 300 Epochs
 3) Make a Wiki on a GitHub repository
+4) Release a model that uses 500 Epochs

 ## License
 This repository using [MIT License](https://github.com/YT-Narin/RVC-Model-Game-Master-Deceit-1/blob/main/LICENSE).